 It’s a bit of a myth that living in Melbourne means long drives to any decent hiking trail.
-In fact, there are a bunch of great walks in Melbourne itself!
+In fact, there are a bunch of great hikes in Melbourne itself!

-We’ve done some digging and sniffed out the best one-day hikes near Melbourne to get you out of the latte-lined alleyways and onto the dirt.
+We’ve done some digging and sniffed out the best one-day hikes in and around Melbourne to get you out of the latte-lined alleyways and onto the dirt.

 Don’t worry, we’re not taking the piss, nearly everything on this list is under 2 hours from the CBD (many of these hikes are in Melbourne), because what could be worse than spending longer in the car than on the trail?